Antique Clocks Price Guide

 gold electroplating was introduced in 1836 and became popular within a few years.
 It provided a safe alternative to the hazardous use of mercury in gilding metals, which was banned c.
 1799.

-calendar movements were introduced to English longcase clocks c.1660.
-The first American patent issued for a calendar movement was in 1853.
+— calendar movements were introduced to English longcase clocks c.1660.

 machine made wood screws were introduced as early as 1806 in France.